A service for streaming logs into Hadoop

 What Flume Does

-Flume lets Hadoop users make the most of valuable log data.
+Flume lets Hadoop users ingest high-volume streaming data into HDFS for storage.
 Specifically, Flume allows users to:

 How Flume Works